 Until his death in 1987, he pursued an active life supporting Indigenous artists, teaching others about his Yolngu culture and, most importantly, instructing his children about their roles and responsibilities in a bicultural world.

-Banduk Marika is a multi-talented artist, actress, educator, and promoter of Indigenous cultural and environmental values.
+Dr B Marika AO was a multi-talented artist, actress, educator and promoter of Indigenous cultural and environmental values.

-Banduk lived at Yirrkala until moving to live in Darwin in 1973.
+Dr B Marika AO lived at Yirrkala until moving to live in Darwin in 1973.
 After six years she moved to Sydney where she started drawing to pass the time.
-With encouragement from her friend, author Jennifer Isaacs, Banduk began a successful career in printmaking in 1983.
+With encouragement from her friend, author Jennifer Isaacs, Dr B Marika AO began a successful career in printmaking in 1983.

 She returned to Yirrkala in 1988 where she initially managed the community art centre, Buku-Larrnggay Arts and Crafts, and pursued her printmaking and various cross-cultural education programs.

-Since the defunding of Landcare, Banduk has been working as a cultural officer at Laynhapuy Homeland Association, balancing her a career of an artist with her job and membership on numerous interstate committees.
-In 2002, she won the prestigious Australia Council's Red Ochre Award.
+After the defunding of Landcare, Dr B Marika AO worked as a cultural officer at Laynhapuy Homeland Association, balancing her career of an artist with her job and membership on numerous interstate committees.
+In 2002 she won the prestigious Australia Council's Red Ochre Award.

 Dhuwarrwarr Marika (born c.1946)